richardhopton/smartbed-mqtt/README.md

 Initial prototyping was only possible due to assistance from Vitaliy on Discord.

-# Leggett & Platt Support (Bluetooth) [prototype]
+# Leggett & Platt Support (BLE)

 ## Configuring

 You must specify at least one bleProxy as demonstrated in the config defaults.
 You also need to supply at least one Leggett & Platt controller with `name` and `friendlyName`.
+This supports Gen2 (Richmat) and Okin variants that can be controlled by the LP Control app.

 ## Current features include: